 - a.
 The host transportation representative must ensure: - (1) Host personnel are briefed to release all required vehicles.
 We will ensure our people are qualified to operate rental, courtesy, or military vehicles. - (2) All vehicles assigned for team use must be available for the duration of our stay including early arrivals, late departures, or extended stay due to aircraft maintenance problems. - (3) Please attempt to place all vehicles on the flight line side and in the vicinity of the Thunderbird support aircraft arrival parking area.
-Please do not mix Thunderbird vehicles with any other air show vehicles. - (4) All vehicles assigned for Thunderbird use are authorized for the flight line as well as for use on and off base. - (5) All vehicles are in place, fully serviced and fueled with keys above the visor, at the designated time in the Thunderbird itinerary.
+Please do not mix Thunderbird vehicles with any other air show vehicles. - (4) All vehicles assigned for Thunderbird use are authorized for the flight line as well as for use on and off base. - (5) All vehicles are in place, fully serviced and fueled with keys above the visor.
 The Advance Pilot and/or Crew Chief will inventory and inspect the vehicles.
 The transportation representative must be present during the inspection.
-Make every effort to have the vehicles ready for inspection on the day Thunderbird 8 arrives, but NO LATER THAN 2 hours prior to the STAR arrival. - (6) All vehicles are in good mechanical condition and dependable with adequate seating and seatbelts. - (7) Provide contact information to the Advance Pilot for 24-hour assistance in case of vehicle problems. - (8) All cars must be non-smoking cars and cannot have been previously smoked-in vehicles (due to allergic and medical concerns for military members).
-Further, show sites must check to ensure the interior of all cars are clean (i.e.: trash from previous renters removed, seats cleaned of pet hair, etc.)
+Make every effort to have the vehicles ready for inspection on the day Thunderbird 8 arrives, but NO LATER THAN 2 hours prior to the STAR arrival. - (6) All vehicles are in good mechanical condition and dependable with adequate seating and seat belts. - (7) Provide contact information to the Advance Pilot for 24-hour assistance in case of vehicle problems. - (8) All cars must be non-smoking cars and cannot have been previously smoked-in vehicles (due to allergic and medical concerns for military members).
+Further, show sites must check to ensure the interior of all cars are clean (i.e.: trash from previous renters removed, seats cleaned of pet hair, etc.) - (9) Please consider how toll roads in your local area may affect team operations/movements and address this with the Aerial Events Coordinator or Thunderbird 8.